million-nodes/Folio/README.md

-# Folio
+# ffolio
-A story telling app for kids
+This is a future of nanny.
+Storyteller for babies.